SophieTiger/chalk-talk-api/README.md

 Integrate key features such as user profiles, posts, comments, likes, personal records, and weight calulation.

 ### Timeline
-- Iteration 1: Project Setup and Initial Development
+- Iteration 1: Backend setup and initial development

-  - Set up backend and frontend repositories.
+  - Set up backend repository.
   - Configure Django Rest Framework for the backend.
-  - Initialize React project for the frontend.
   - Set up initial project structure and environment configurations.

-- Iteration 2: User Authentication and Profile Management
+- Iteration 2: Finish the backend

   - Implement user registration, login, and logout functionality.
   - Develop user profile creation and editing features.
   - Ensure secure password handling and authentication processes.

-- Iteration 3: Core Features Development

   - Develop the functionality for creating, editing, and deleting posts.
   - Implement comments and likes features for posts.
   - Develop personal records features, including creation and management.

+- Iteration 3: Backend Bugs solving
+  - Going through the backend to solve any bugs and make sure deployment is ok with final settings.

-- Iteration 4: Frontend Integration and Styling
+- Iteration 4: Front-end setup

   - Integrate backend API with the frontend.
   - Develop responsive and user-friendly UI components.
   - Apply consistent styling using CSS modules or a CSS framework.

+- Iteration 5: Implementing features

+  - Develop features for the frontend to retrieve data from backend: Profile, Personal Records, Posts, Comments, Likes
+  - Perform user acceptance testing (UAT) to ensure the platform meets user needs.

-- Iteration 5: Testing and Debugging
+- Iteration 6: General testing, bug solving, documentation and final steps

-  - Conduct thorough testing of all features.
+  - Conduct Testing and documentation of all features for backend and frontend.
   - Fix any bugs or issues identified during testing.
-  - Perform user acceptance testing (UAT) to ensure the platform meets user needs.

-- Iteration 6: Deployment and Documentation
+  - Going through the frontend to solve any bugs and make sure deployment is ok with final settings.

-  - Deploy the backend API to a cloud service (e.g., Heroku).
+  - Final deploy of the backend API to a cloud service (e.g., Heroku).
-  - Deploy the frontend application to a hosting service (e.g., Heroku).
+  - Final deploy of the frontend application to a hosting service (e.g., Heroku).
   - Write comprehensive documentation, including setup instructions, API documentation, and user guides.

 ## Data Models
+The Chalk Talk backend project is organized into several key models, each representing different aspects of the Chalk Talk platform.
+Below is an overview of the primary data models used in the project:

-### 1. Profiles Model
+### 1. Profile Model
+**Profile:** Stores user-specific information such as username, password, profile image, bio, name and crossfit_experience.

+**Fields:**

+- owner: ForeignKey to the User model
+- created_at: DateTimeField
+- updated_at: DateTimeField
+- name: CharField
+- bio: TextField
+- image: ImageField
+- crossfit_experience: CharField

-### 2. Posts Model
+### 2. Post Model
+**Post:** Represents user-generated content, including fields for the title, content, image, creation date, and owner.

+**Fields:**

+- owner: ForeignKey to the User model
+- created_at: DateTimeField
+- updated_at: DateTimeField
+- title: CharField
+- content: TextField
+- image: ImageField
+- image_filter: CharField

-### 3. Comments Model
+### 3. Comment Model
+**Comment:** Allows users to comment on posts, with fields for the content, creation date, post it belongs to, and owner.

+**Fields:**

+- owner: ForeignKey to the User model
+- post: ForeignKey
+- created_at: DateTimeField
+- updated_at: DateTimeField
+- content: TextField

 ### 4. Likes Model
+**Like:** Tracks which users have liked a particular post.

+**Fields:**

+- owner: ForeignKey to the User model
+- post: ForeignKey
+- created_at: DateTimeField

 ### 5. Follower Model
+**Follower:** Manages follower-following relationships between users.

+**Fields:**

+- owner: ForeignKey to the User model
+- followed: ForeignKey
+- created_at: DateTimeField

-### 6. Personal Records Model
+### 6. Personal Record Model
+**PersonalRecord:** Represents user-generated content, including fields for owner, exercise, weight, reps, date_achieved and notes.

+**Fields:**

+- owner: ForeignKey to the User model
+- exercise: CharField
+- weight: DecimalField
+- reps: IntegerField
+- date_achieved: DateTimeField
+- notes: TextField

 ## API Endpoints
 ### Example Requests and Responses